S Election For LLC: Everything You Need to Know

 To form an S corporation, owners must follow the state guidelines to establish a corporation and then submit Form 2553 to the IRS to elect taxation as an S corporation.
 With this election, the business credits, deductions, losses, and income pass through to the owners' individual tax returns.
 This allows them to be taxed at the individual rate and avoid double taxation.

 If you need help with establishing S corporation election for your LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.